What is SEO: A Step-by-Step Guide for Writers

 The first thing you do before you write an article is to research.
 Now, as an expert on your niche, you should have a pretty good idea about what people want to read.
 There's more to it than that, though.
 Keywords are a big way search engines know what your article is about and how to rank it in search.

-To research keywords, go to Google Keyword Planner> Tools > Get Search Volume Data and Trends.
-Then, type in a word or phrase that describes what you want to write about and click, Get Search Volume.
+To research keywords, go to Google Keyword Planner> Go to Keyword Planner > Discover new keywords.
+Then, type in a word or phrase that describes what you want to write about and click, Get Started.

 A list of keywords will pop up.
 Look for keywords and phrases that have 10 to 100 thousand monthly searches.
 This means that people are actively typing these keywords into Google each month looking for articles on the topic.
 And in turn, Google actively searches for articles that provides information on these topics.